michaeldye/mdye-python-samples/README.md

 Note that the following expect you've properly set up the project as described below.

-* `make test`: Execute all test in the system (Note that CI will reject PRs if test fail on the codebase under consideration)
+* `make test`: Execute all test in the system; note that CI will reject PRs if tests fail
 * `make format`: Format all code with `black`
-* `make lint`: Lint code with `pylint` (Note that CI will reject PRs if the codebase under consideration receives a lower pylint score than the `main` branch was assigned)
+* `make lint`: Lint code with `pylint`; note that CI will reject PRs if the codebase receives a lower pylint score than the `main` branch last had
 * `make inspect` (`all` / default): Do linting and tests
-* `make precommit`: Do inspection and reformat with black
+* `make precommit`: Format code, execute tests, and do lint inspection

-* `new-solution --kind=leetcode --number={solution_number}`: Create a new solution (of the appropriate type) with a templated solution implementation module and `pytest` stub.
+* `new-solution --kind {leetcode,euler} --number {solution_number}`: Create a new solution (of the appropriate type) with a templated solution implementation module and `pytest` stub.

 ## Project Setup